moorepants/learn-multibody-dynamics/sympy.rst

 .. jupyter-execute::

-   b, t, omega = sm.symbols('b, t, omega') b, t, omega
+   b, t, omega, Omega = sm.symbols('b, t, omega, Omega') b, t, omega, Omega

 Note that the argument provided to ``symbols()`` does not need to match the Python variable name it is assigned to.
 Using more verbose Python variable